 If you do this with more than one card be sure to have separate Ziplock bags for the obvious reason of keeping different card pieces organized.
 Store them in a shoebox for a later date to retrieve again.

 Usually with most cards, there is a large series of designs.
 You can cut them out from the card and use them to turn into ornaments – what fun!
 Something to look forward to for next Christmas right?
-One way is to take cinnamon sticks and make them into little bundles and secure them with a ribbon.

 Turn Them Into Sachets